McMasterRS/lm_building-modern-SPAs/footer.md

 {% endraw %}
 ```

-We used the `outlined` variant of the MUI `Paper` component to create a footer that is fixed at the bottom of the page.
+We used the `outlined` variant of the MUI `Paper` component to create a footer that is affixed to the bottom of the page.
 Akin to the navigation bar, the footer has two different layouts depending on the screen size.
-On large screens, the footer contains a `Grid` with three evenly spaced `Grid items`.
-The first `Grid item` is a link to the `Help and Support` page.
+On large screens, the footer contains a `Grid` with three evenly spaced horizontal `Grid items`.
+The first `Grid item` is a link to the "Help and Support" page.
 The middle `Grid item` contains the copyright notice, whereas the last `Grid item` is a "Contact Us" link that starts a new email to the specified email address.
 On the other hand, small screens will show the same three links stacked vertically using the MUI `Stack` component.

 ### Create the Support Page
 We will now create a the "Help and Support" page used in the first link of the footer.
 Create a new subdirectory under the `pages` directory called `support`.
 Create a new `index.tsx` file inside the `support` directory.